 How Companions are nominated

-Companions shall be nominated in writing by at least two and no more that five members of the Society.
+Companions shall be nominated in writing by at least two and no more than five nominators.
 Nominations should include:

 - A curriculum vitae which provides work history, awards, intellectual achievement and major contributions, including major publications if relevant.

 - A joint statement (up to 350 words) outlining why the nominee should be made a Companion, with particular reference to sustained and outstanding leadership and contributions to humanities, science or technology and the New Zealand community.

 - two letters of support that demonstrate that the candidate is held in esteme and has broad support in the community or communities that are relevant to the nomination.

 Nominations may be made by anyone.
 The nominee should be made aware of this nomination except where exceptional circumstances apply.

 The Council of the Royal Society Te Apārangi may also invite persons to be elected as a Companion.

 If you wish to submit a nomination fill out the Companions nomination form and return it to: